Why Do I Always Put on Weight in the Winter?

 There is so much confusing information out there about how to lose weight, it’s enough to drive you nuts.

-Mid-Morninig Snacking a No-NoHow many times have you heard that grazing throughout the day, dividing your calories into smaller meals, is the ideal way to stay full, curb cravings and lose weight?
+cut out midmorning snacksHow many times have you heard that grazing throughout the day, dividing your calories into smaller meals, is the ideal way to stay full, curb cravings and lose weight?

 Well, new evidence is saying that if you are a woman aged 50 to 75 and are trying to lose weight, you need to omit that mid-morning snack from your diets.